 - Wearing a mask

 - Washing your hands

 A number of measures are in order to safely deliver care at Morris Hospital and our 24 medical facilities throughout Grundy, LaSalle, Livingston, Kendall, and Will counties.
 When it comes to public places, we believe our facilities are among the safest:

 - Every patient or visitor who comes to a Morris Hospital facility is screened for symptoms of respiratory illness, has their temperature checked, and is required to wear a face covering/mask at all times.
 If you’re coming to the hospital or any of our facilities for services, please be sure to bring a face covering with you.

-- All of our staff self-monitor for illness daily, wear a mask, and practice physical distancing in the workplace.
+- Our staff self-monitors for illness daily, and practices universal masking physical distancing in the workplace.

 - Extra cleaning measures remain in place, including frequent cleaning of high touch areas.

-- For the highest level of safety, all patients are tested for COVID-19 upon admission to the hospital in order to identify any patients who may be positive without having symptoms.
+- For the highest level of safety, all patients are tested for COVID-19 upon admission to the hospital.
 Inpatients who test positive for COVID-19 are placed in an isolation room that has negative air pressure in order to contain any potential airborne contaminants.

 - All patients undergoing surgery or a procedure involving anesthesia are tested for COVID-19 prior to the procedure.

 In response to the resurgence of COVID-19 in our community and in an effort to maintain a safe environment for our patients and staff, we regret that we are not allowing visitors/support persons at Morris Hospital or any Morris Hospital facility until further notice.
 This includes:

 - Inpatients (A support person may be approved on an individual case basis for patients who are at end of life)